 This week we read Luke 1: 39-45 and learnt about Mary’s visit to her cousin Elizabeth.
-The chilsren listened carefully and we discussed what a promise was.
+In small groups the children acted out the story and performed to the class.
+The children listened carefully and we discussed what a promise was.
 The children then answered questions about the Bible story in order to further their understanding.
 This learning included making their own promises to God.
 It was fantastic to hear so many children make promises linked to looking after God’s world and those within it.

 This half term we are focusing on addition and subtraction.
 We are starting our learning by focusing on number bonds to 10.
 This week we focused on knowing all number bonds for all numbers between 1 and 10.
 We did this practically before recording it in part, part whole models.
 Once we are confident with this fluency aspect of our learning we will move on to varied fluency, exploring how number bonds can be represented in different ways.

 This week we have been furthering our understanding of number bonds, solving problems with number bonds for numbers 0-20.
 This has required perseverance and resilience to take on new challenges and succeed.
 We have also been learning about the relationship between addition and subtraction and extending our learning using fact families.